Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Wild Crumb – Artisanal Breads and Pastries

-Wild Crumb sells out of their croissants and loaves almost every morning, so go early.
+Wild Crumb (pictured above) sells out of their croissants and loaves almost every morning, so go early.
 The bakery feels European, with a small seating area and a lineup of pastries that changes with the seasons.
 Locals stock up here for weekend breakfasts.

 Feed Café – Farm-to-Table Breakfast & Lunch